yschang/FarmersFlickr/README.md

 - Images become blurry when they are expanded.
 - String search -> Empty string search -> Empty string search (Clicking on Search button twice is needed in order to display the empty Grid view).
 - String search -> Empty string search -> Empty string search -> orientation change -> Empty string search -> list of images from previous search shows up instead of the empty grid view.
+- App crashes if user does the String search multiple times (OutOfMemoryError).